CS1217-Spring2023/CS1217-Spring-2023-Assignment-2/README.md

 Make sure that you do this with the same GitHub Account that you're using to access the assignment.

 Finally, you will have to take one last step.
-Execute the following command on your Terminal:
+Execute the following command on your Terminal (copy-paste this, because the placements of the apostrophes are important):

 ```
 echo "Host github.com
   Hostname ssh.github.com
-  Port 443" > ~/.ssh/config
+  Port 443" >> ~/.ssh/config
 ```

 ### Cloning this Repository